TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/04_lesson/do_now.md

 <br>
 <br>

-2.Write a for loop that iterates over `my_building` and prints out each iteration.
+2.Write a for loop that iterates over `my_building` and prints out each value (apartment number).
 Describe what happened.

 ##Day 2